 Parabol Retrospective Meetings are led by a meeting leader, called the Facilitator.

 Any teammate who clicks “Start Retrospective Meeting” from your team’s meeting Lobby becomes the Facilitator for that session.

 - We recommend not “sharing screen”, so that each teammate can remain autonomous and participate in live, multiplayer editing throughout the meeting.

-- Teammate screens stay synced to the Facilitator’s view as you advance through the meeting, keeping everybody focused (literally) on the same page.
+- Teammate screens stay synched to the Facilitator’s view as you advance through the meeting, keeping everybody focused (literally) on the same page.

 - Try rotating the Facilitator role each meeting.
 It’s a low-risk way to develop leadership skills among teammates